JustinGranof/CanadianCheckers/README.md

 # CanadianCheckers
-Canadian Checkers Grade 12 Project
+Canadian Checkers Game.

-Allows users to play against an AI.
+Utilizing AI, players are able to play against the computer.